 CRIJ 2323 - Legal Aspects of Law Enforcement.
-3 hours credit.
+3 credit hours.
 Police authority; responsibilities; constitutional constraints; laws of arrest, search, and seizure; police liability.
 48 lecture hours.

 CRIJ 2328 - Police Systems and Practices.
-3 hours credit.
+3 credit hours.
 This course examines the establishment, role and function of police in a democratic society.
 It will focus on types of police agencies and their organizational structure, police-community interaction, police ethics, and use of authority.
 48 lecture hours.